Finding normal binary floating-point factors efficiently: Simplifying the problem

-Combining the previous two lemmas yields the desired result immediately: \begin{lemma} Let $x \in \overline{\floats}$, and let $Y, Z \subseteq \overline{\floats}$ be floating-point intervals.
-Then there exists $y \in Y$ such that $x \otimes y \in Z$ if and only if $x$ is feasible for $Z$ and $\fl(xa) \in Z$ for some $a \in [\min Y, \max Y]$. \end{lemma} This brings us to our first major result.
-The following theorem breaks the problem of computing optimal bounds into two simpler problems: computing bounds using the division-based algorithm, and then shrinking those bounds to the nearest feasible values. \begin{theorem} Let $X, Y, Z \subseteq \overline{\floats}$ be nonempty floating-point intervals, and let $R$ and $X'$ be sets such that
+This brings us to our first major result.
+The following theorem breaks the problem of computing optimal bounds into two simpler problems: computing bounds using the division-based algorithm, and then shrinking those bounds to the nearest feasible values. \begin{theorem} Let $X, Y, Z \subseteq \overline{\floats}$ be nonempty floating-point intervals, and let